 - Mickey's Very Merry

 - New Year's Eve

-- Voices of Liberty showtimes at America Gardens Theatre are 12:30, 1:45, and 3 p.m.
-They are also doing two sets inside the American Adventure Rotunda at 4:15 and 5 p.m.
+Voices of Liberty, the eight-part a cappella group, will have special performances at America Gardens Theatre at 12:30, 1:45 and 3 p.m.
+They also will perform inside the American Adventure Rotunda at 4:15 and 5 p.m. that day.

 Here's what they had to say.....

 Overwhelming (67%), folks voted for watching fireworks at the Magic Kingdom as their favorite place at WDW to celebrate July 4th.
 Epcot received 24% of the vote!
 The 67% was split between actually being in the Magic Kingdom (55%) or being at one of the MK resorts (11%).